Mobile telephony: Use on aircraft

 As of 2007, several airlines are experimenting with base station and antenna systems installed on the airplane, allowing low power, short-range connection of any phones aboard to remain connected to the aircraft's base station.
-Thus, they would not attempt connection to the ground base stations as during take off and landing.
+Thus, they would not attempt connection to the ground base stations as during takeoff and landing.
 Simultaneously, airlines may offer phone services to their travelling passengers either as full voice and data services, or initially only as SMS text messaging and similar services.
 The Australian airline Qantas is the first airline to run a test aeroplane in this configuration in the autumn of 2007.
 Emirates has announced plans to allow limited mobile phone usage on some flights.
 However, in the past, commercial airlines have prevented the use of cell phones and laptops, due to the assertion that the frequencies emitted from these devices may disturb the radio waves contact of the airplane.

 On March 20, 2008, an Emirates flight was the first time voice calls have been allowed in-flight on commercial airline flights.
 The breakthrough came after the European Aviation Safety Agency (EASA) and the United Arab Emirates-based General Civil Aviation Authority (GCAA) granted full approval for the AeroMobile system to be used on Emirates.
 Passengers were able to make and receive voice calls as well as use text messaging.
 The system automatically came into operation as the Airbus A340-300 reached cruise altitude.
 Passengers wanting to use the service received a text message welcoming them to the AeroMobile system when they first switched their phones on.
 The approval by EASA has established that GSM phones are safe to use on airplanes, as the AeroMobile system does not require the modification of aircraft components deemed "sensitive," nor does it require the use of modified phones.

 In any case, there are inconsistencies between practices allowed by different airlines and even on the same airline in different countries.
 For example, Delta Air Lines may allow the use of mobile phones immediately after landing on a domestic flight within the US, whereas they may state "not until the doors are open" on an international flight arriving in the Netherlands.
 In April 2007 the US Federal Communications Commission officially prohibited passengers' use of cell phones during a flight.